-.1 One hole steel straps to secure surface conduits 50 mm and smaller.
-Two hole steel straps for conduits larger than 50 mm.

-- .2 Beam clamps to secure conduits to exposed steel work. - .3 Channel type supports for two or more conduits at 2 m oc. - .4 Threaded rods, 6 mm dia., to support suspended channels.
+- .1 Two hole steel straps for conduits larger than 50 mm.
+One hole steel straps to secure surface conduits 50 mm and smaller where mounted above 2700mm.
+Two hole steel straps for conduits smaller than 50 mm in all other areas. - .2 Beam clamps to secure conduits to exposed steel Work. - .3 Channel type supports for two or more conduits at 2 m on center. - .4 Threaded rods, 6 mm dia., to support suspended channels.